LucoLab/RNASEQ/README.md

 =============

-[TAPAS](https://github.com/LucoLab/RNASEQ) is, for sure, a great tool but it's still in developpment.
+[TAPAS](https://github.com/LucoLab/RNASEQ) is the worklow we use in the lab to process RNA-SEQ.

 ---

-Here we describe the different steps involved in the analysis of RNA-SEQ in the laboratory.
+Here we describe the different steps involved in this workflow.

-This tutorial goal is to make people understand how the raw data has been processed in the team (tools and workflow) and help them to reproduce analysis.
+The goal of this tutorial is to make people understand how the raw data are processed in the team (tools and workflow) and help them to reproduce analysis.

-Be sure you can call python3 as follows :
+First, be sure you can call python3 as follows :

 ```shell
 python3 --version
 ```

-Sould return something like  : Python 3.5.5 :: Anaconda custom (64-bit)
+Should return something like  : _Python 3.5.5 :: Anaconda custom (64-bit)_

+Then you can install all tierce tools needed by the pipeline.
+See _Set up Tools_ paragraph.

+Once you installed all the necessary softs, you can create your init file config.

-You need to set up a init.json file inside a directory called _config_ in RNA-SEQ directory.
+Then You need to set up a _init.json_ file inside a directory called _config_ in the RNA-SEQ directory.

-Then you can go after installing all dependencies.
-See installing all dependencies.

 One command is used to launch all steps :